Dog Bite | Animal Behavior Expert Witness

 • Most victims had no interaction with the dog and received no warning (e.g. growl, snarl, bark) from the dog prior to being attacked;

-• Five of the 16 incidences involved pit bull type dogs.
-Three incidences involved cocker spaniel type dogs, and three incidences involved St. Bernards.
+• Five of the 16 incidences involved pit bull-type dogs.
+Three incidences involved cocker spaniel-type dogs, and three incidences involved St. Bernards.
 Only one incident involved a Rottweiler.
 No incident involved a pure bred German Shepherd or Doberman pinscher.

 • Severe dog bite attack on people occurred at a rate of approximately 2.8 per 1000.

-These results provide further insight into the characteristics of severe dog bite attacks on people in the United States.
-The findings probably generalize to other Western countries.
-The study is rather dated since it was reported in the mid-1980s.
-Nonetheless, most of the findings are consistent with more recent results about dog bite epidemiology.
-The only significant change may be some the breeds involved.
+The only significant change may be some of the breeds involved.
 Thirty years ago, severe attacks on people by aggressive St. Bernards were widely publicized and not unusual in the United States.
-In contrast, more recently, a disproportional number of severe dog bite attack on people (including dog bite fatalities) are inflicted by breeds that have become more popular.
-Mastiff type dogs, like the Bull mastiff, Dogo Argentenio, Presa canario, and Cane Corso, immediately come to mind.
+In contrast, more recently, a disproportional number of severe dog bite attack on people (including dog bite fatalities) are inflicted by breeds known for their aggressive tendencies that have become more popular in recent years.
+For example, Mastiff type dogs, like the Bull mastiff, Dogo Argentenio, Presa Canario, Cane Corso, and of course pit bull type dogs.

 Dog Bite Resources